A PyTorch implementation of DeepDream

-After installing the dependencies, you'll need to run the following script to download the VGG model:
+After installing neural-dream, you'll need to run the following script to download BVLC GoogleNet and NIN models:

-If you have a smaller memory GPU then using NIN Imagenet model will be better and gives slightly worse yet comparable results.
+If you have a smaller memory GPU then using the NIN Imagenet model could be an alternative to the BVLC GoogleNet model, though it's DeepDream quality is nowhere near that of the other models.
 You can get the details on the model from BVLC Caffe ModelZoo.
-The NIN model is downloaded when you run the
+The NIN model is downloaded when you run

 cuDNN usage with NIN Model: